CyberArk

 Tokens

-1. First of all check Generate access and ID tokens with new structure.
+1. Select Generate access and ID tokens with new structure.

 2. Set the Access and ID token lifetime to 1 hour.